meithecatte/miniforth/README.md

 The following standard words are available:

 ```
-- ! @ c! c@ dup swap emit u. >r r> [ ] : ; load
+- ! @ c! c@ dup swap emit u. >r r> : ; load
 ```

+Additionally, there are two non-standard words.
+ - `|` switches between interpreting and compilation, performing the roles of both `[` and `]`.
-Additionally, there is one non-standard word. `s: ( buf -- buf+len )` will copy the rest of the current input buffer to `buf`, and terminate it with a null byte.
+ - `s: ( buf -- buf+len )` will copy the rest of the current input buffer to `buf`, and terminate it with a null byte.
 The address of said null byte will be pushed onto the stack.
 This is designed for saving the code being ran to later put it in a disk block, when no block editor is available yet.

 The dictionary is case-sensitive.
 If a word is not found, it is converted into a number with no error checking.
 For example, `g` results in the decimal 16, extending